tizianocolagrossi/magistrale-appunti/NetInf/README.md

     - Serve as relay stations for communications signals transmitted from earth stations
 - Cellular Systems
     - Each cell is typically from one to several square miles in area
-    - Each cell has its own low-power trasmitter radio rela antenna
+    - Each cell has its own low-power trasmitter radio rela .sd1
     - Computers and other communcations pricessors coordinate and control the trasmission to/from mobile users as they move from one cell to another

 ## Network Topologies